 The term “air pollution” usually makes you think of the air outside your home.
 Actually, indoor air quality can be just as bad as outdoor air.
 It makes sense.
-People are spending more time indoors and our homes are becoming more energy-efficient, which means homes are air tight and trapping contaminants inside.
-You ought to know what’s negatively influencing your indoor air quality in order to make it better.
+People are spending more time indoors and our homes are becoming more energy-efficient, which means homes are air-tight and trap contaminants inside.
+You ought to know what’s negatively influencing your indoor air quality to make it better.
 Here are three typical problems with your indoor air quality.

-While people may think it’s logical to conceal bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—from the chemicals used.
-This can also hold true for lots of household cleaners.
+While people may think it’s logical to conceal bad household smells with air fresheners, they can cause health issues—like eye, throat, and lung irritation—from the chemicals used.
+This can also hold for lots of household cleaners.
 Plus, these dangers can be even more threatening to children and elderly people with respiratory issues.
-These health risks are even more reason to consider a Lennox® whole-home filtration system.
+These health risks are even more reasons to consider a Lennox® whole-home filtration system.

 The air in your home should contribute to your health, not hurt it.
 We want to offer our expertise to ensure you have the best indoor air quality you can.
-To schedule an in-home air assessment or inquire about indoor air quality, call us at 800-630-0082.
+To schedule an in-home air assessment or inquire about indoor air quality, call us.